shopware/shopware/UPGRADE-6.2.md

     * Added `sw-product-cross-selling-assignment` component

 * CustomFields are now sorted naturally when custom position is used with customFieldPosition (for example 1,9,10 instead of 1,10,9)
+* moved block prices and normal price of buy-widget-price.html.twig into two new separate files

 Storefront
 ----------